EthanRosenthal/DataPiques_source/content/pages/about.md

 My name is Ethan Rosenthal, and I am a data scientist at [Dia&Co](https://www.dia.co) in NYC.
 Previously, I was a data scientist at [Birchbox](http://www.birchbox.com), and I also got a PhD in physics at Columbia University.
 This blog serves as a public record of anything data-related that *piques* my interest ([hence the title of the blog](http://youtu.be/xECUrlnXCqk)).

+I occasionally write data-related posts on Dia&Co's [tech blog](https://making.dia.com/@eprosenthal).

-For more information about my academic research, check out my [website](http://ethanrosenthal.com).
+For more information about my academic research, check out my old [physics website](http://ethanrosenthal.com).

 Feel free to reach out to me on email at *firstnamelastname*@gmail.com (where you replace these with my real name).